swd-turner/musclesofquartz/content/post/2020-03-28-which-journals-offer-the-best-peer-reviewer-experience.md

 **Environmental Research Letters (7 / 10)** Clean and simple process.
 Reviewer reports made available after editor’s decision letter goes out.

 **Nature Climate Change (6 / 10)** Standard process; reviewers are copied into the editor’s decision letter.
-There isn’t a formal user portal where past reviews are stored, which is something I like.
+But there isn’t a formal user portal where past reviews are stored.

 **Environmental Modelling and Software (6 / 10)** I had trouble accessing the EVISE portal to submit my reports.
 Get to see other reviewer comments only after editors letter is sent out.